easytarget/MQ-Pro-IO/README.md

 There is a big table in the D1 datasheet that shows all possible functions each pin ccan assume.

+## GPIO Pin Muxing
+The **D1** SOC itself has 88 GPIO pins.

+In the MQ PRO some of these GPIO pins are wired directly to peripherals on the board (eg SD card, Wifi chip, etc.) but that still leaves many free lines.

+The board has a 'standard' Raspberry Pi compatible 40 pin GPIO connector; 12 are reserved for Power lines, leaving 28 GPIO pins available for the user.

+Internally, the **D1** has a number of internal hardware interfaces for different signal types; 6xUART for serial, 2xSPI, 4xI2C(TWI), 3xI2Si/PCM (audio), 8xPWM, and some additional units for USB, HDMI, Audio, and more (see the Data sheet)

+The chip has an internal 'pin muxer' to connect pins to signals.
+Each pin can connect to a (predefined) set of signals, which allows you to map each pin on the GPIO header to multiple possible functions.

+You can browse the full range of mappings in the Allwinner D1 datasheet, Table 4-3.
+- A copy of this table is available here: [reference/d1-pins.pdf](reference/d1-pins.pdf)).

+Additionally all pins are high-impedance by default and can be set to a HIGH or LOW digital output.
+They can all work as digital inputs, and all have configurable pull-up and pull down resistors, and can generate interrupts.
+ADC input capable pins are limited, see the datasheet for more.

+### Internal interfaces
+The MQ Pro uses several of the **D1**s interfaces on-board, specifically:

+`UART1` is used to connect to the the bluetooth device by default (with flow control) using `PG6`, `PG7`, `PG8` and `PG9`.
+It can be reconfigured onto GPIO pins if bluetooth is not required.

+`TWI2` (`I2C2`) can be  mapped to the DVP connector (for touchscreen interfaces) via pins `PE12` and `PE13`.

+`TWI3` (`I2C3`) can be mapped to the DSI/LVDS connector via pins `PE16` and `PE17`; which also appear on the GPIO connector.

+`SPI0` is mapped to the optional SPI flash chip (not fitted on consumer units)

 ## Default MQ-Pro mappings?
 The mapping as described in the schematics; showing the specific GPIO pin assignments envisioned by MangoPI on the MQ Pro GPIO connector.